rudasn/ice.scss/README.md

 * **Performant** - Ice tries to group selectors and minimize CSS overrides leading to smaller file size and faster rendering times.

-### Example
+## Usage

+*Ice* only uses SCSS placeholders, mixins, and functions and comes with a ``variables`` file which defines commonly used values like gutter size, font-size, maximum widths, responsive break points, etc.

-Let's say you just need to define a simple, responsive two-column layout.
+So let's say you just need to define a simple, responsive two-column layout.

 In your ```.scss``` file: